MainulDip/AssemblyStudy/Background.md

 * Works like conditionals and or looping (if/else/while/do-while/switch, etc)

-### Flags Registers:
-Those store info about a previous instruction that was executed. like
-- Carry Flag (CF): after doing binary calculation if it carry anything (1) for the next calculation. like 1 + 1 in binary carry 1 and end up resulting 0001 + 0001 = 0010
-- Overflow (OF) : if the previous calculation result overflow the allocated memory
-- Sign Flag (SF) : previous Signed (negative/positive) info
-- Zero Flag (ZF) : if the subtraction calculation resulted to 0

-### Segment Registers:
-Segments are used to store info about Where elements are located.
-- CS : Code (program/instructions) segment, read only, as code doesn't meant to be changed on it's own.
-- DS : Data (variables) segment, read/write, as variable changes through-out the application execution.
-- SS : Stack segment
-- ES, FS, GS : Extra segments
 ### Virtual Memory:
 It's the process of mapping memory addresses used by a program (virtual addresses) to physical address in computer memory.
  - Appears to process as a contiguous block of memory